afanblue/refineryOMS/SystemManual.md

 ## System Manual

-This manual describes how users can implement the functionality provided.
+This document describes how the functionality provided was implemented (more or less)

-## System Manual
+## DB ERD

 A (poorly organized) ERD for the DB is saved in the OMSV1.mwb (from MySQL Workbench) and OMSv1.pdf